marosige/accedo-hello/README.md

 **Usage**

-To use it simply past this line into terminal:
+To use it simply paste this line into terminal:

     sh -c "$(curl -fsSL https://raw.githubusercontent.com/gergely-marosi-accedo/accedo-hello/main/hello.sh)"